NimoKwarkye/stats_tool_repo/README.md

 ---

-## Why EasyML?
+## Why NodeMind?

-**EasyML** is designed to reduce cognitive friction and computational overhead.
+**NodeMind** is designed to reduce cognitive friction and computational overhead.
 By abstracting complex ML routines behind an intuitive node interface, you can experiment with various algorithms and rapidly iterate toward powerful, production-ready models.

-Dive in, speed up your prototyping, and let **EasyML** be your companion on your journey through the ever-evolving world of machine learning!
+Dive in, speed up your prototyping, and let **NodeMind** be your companion on your journey through the ever-evolving world of machine learning!

 ---